cunjian/pytorch_face_landmark/README.md

 # Pytorch Face Landmark Detection
 Implementation of face landmark detection with PyTorch.
-The model was trained on 68-point landmark annotation from 300W dataset.
+The model was trained using coordinate-based regression methods.

 * Support 68-point and 39-point landmark inference.
+* Support ONNX inference.
+* Support different backbone networks.

 ## Inference
 Test on a sample folder and save the landmark detection results.
 > python3 -W ignore test_batch_mtcnn.py

 Optimize with ONNX and test on a camera.
-Here, the pytorch model has been converted to ONNX.
+The pytorch model has been converted to ONNX for fast inference.
 > python3 -W ignore test_camera_mtcnn_onnx.py

 ## Benchmark Results on 300W